Referral packets can be faxed to

 Our interdisciplinary treatment team will assess each patient's global level of functioning and develop treatment plans based on his individual needs.
 Input is gathered from the patient, their family, and the court to assist in creating a comprehensive understanding of each patient.
 Treatment plans address mental, social, emotional, and behavioral realms, as well as others such as academics, life skills, and physical health.

-Four Level Program and Group Therapy daily with a MSW therapist
+Four Level Program and Group Therapy daily with a Masters Level therapist

 Turning Point Youth Center's four level program is designed to give rewards for positive behaviors, while providing consequences for negative behaviors.
 As patients move up in their levels, they are held to higher behavioral standards and have the ability to earn more privileges.
 Some patients may complete the program in the 6.5 month time frame, while others may need additional time.
 Average time for completion is nine months.